spsforks/google-sanitizers-wiki/AddressSanitizerCallStack.md

 [http://llvm.org/bugs/show_bug.cgi?id=7554 LLVM issue].
 '></a>

-[AddressSanitizer](AddressSanitizer) uses [llvm-symbolizer](http://llvm.org/docs/CommandGuide/llvm-symbolizer.html) binary from Clang 3.3+ distribution to symbolize the stack traces.
+[AddressSanitizer](AddressSanitizer) uses [llvm-symbolizer](http://llvm.org/docs/CommandGuide/llvm-symbolizer.html) binary from the Clang distribution to symbolize the stack traces (note that ideally the llvm-symbolizer version must match the version of ASan runtime library).
 Just make sure llvm-symbolizer is in `PATH` before running the binary or provide it in separate `ASAN_SYMBOLIZER_PATH` environment variable:
 ```
 export ASAN_SYMBOLIZER_PATH=/path/to/llvm_build/bin/llvm-symbolizer
 ./a.out